Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

 Market Hours and Liquidity

-- Avoid trading during known low-liquidity periods
+- Avoid known illiquid windows.

 Measuring Slippage and Liquidity Effects